shadow-jok3r/random/README.md

 barf is an extremely minimal blog generator.

-The entire build script is less than 100 lines of shell.
+The entire build script is >170 lines of shell.

 It could *almost* be called "suckless", but probably isn't.

-(barf is a modified/forked version of Karl Bartel's fantastic blog.sh (https://github.com/karlb/karl.berlin).
+(barf is a modified/forked version of Karl Bartel's fantastic [blog.sh](https://github.com/karlb/karl.berlin).
 Be sure to check it out since my version does things slightly different.)

 You can see a [live demo here](https://barf.btxx.org)